With bad actors targeting sensitive data, many organizations are looking for new ways to monitor and improve their data security — Enter: ISO 27001.

 The Stage 2 audit tests the conformance of an organization’s ISMS against the ISO 27001 standard.
 Upon completion of Stage 2, A-LIGN will determine if an organization is ready for certification.

-If any major nonconformities were identified in the audit, they will need to be remediated by the organization before a certificate can be issued.
+If any nonconformities were identified during the audit, they will need to be remediated by the organization before a certificate can be issued.

 Stage 4: Surveillance Audit